-It is the policy of the NHMFL that all live parts operating at 50 volts or above to which an employee may be exposed shall be place in an electrically safe work condition and locked out before work is done on or near them.
+It is the policy of the NHMFL that all live parts operating at 50 volts or above to which an employee may be exposed shall be placed in an electrically safe work condition and locked out before work is done on or near them.

-All electrical work shall follow SP-70 Electrical Work Procedure.
+All electrical work shall follow the SP-70 Electrical Work Procedure.

-Electrical Hot Work requires the approved completion of a NHMFL Energized Work Permit.
-Wearing Arc Flash or insulated PPE is not a substitute for a properly established LTV or completion of an Energized Work Permit.
-The exception to this is troubleshooting and testing.
+Energized Electrical Work requires the completion and approval of a NHMFL Energized Work Permit.
+Wearing Arc Flash or insulated PPE is not a substitute for a properly established LTV or the completion of an Energized Work Permit.
+The exception to this is troubleshooting and testing up to the HRC-2 level.

-All exposed electrical parts are to be treated as live until verified using a 3 point test method with an appropriately rated voltage meter.
+All exposed electrical parts are to be treated as live until verified using a 3-point test method with an appropriately rated voltage meter.

-For lockouts of circuits >1000V, the job may require the lockout to be established in one of two ways: use of a high voltage, manually operated switch or racking of a high voltage breaker.
+For lockouts of circuits >1,000V, the job may require the lockout to be established in one of two ways: Use of a high voltage, manually operated switch or racking of a high voltage breaker.
 Open contacts inside of a vacuum bottle shall not be considered positive isolation.
 The scope of the job and PAE will dictate the type and level of isolation required.
 Special training and PPE are required for lockout of these circuits.

-Grounds shall be installed and locked or tagged on as part of a lockout for work on any circuits > 1000V.
+Grounds shall be installed and locked or tagged on as part of a lockout for work on any circuits > 1,000V.